THE FIRST WORKING-CLASS INSURRECTION, 1848; THE CITY'S TRANSFORMATION, MAINLY 1853-1870*

 - The statue that introduces them masks the tragedies of many working-class grisettes, but in itself it is delightful (please click and scroll all the way down).

-- Preparing to bombard the Latin Quarter led to a left-bank panorama, and to a hospital that was beautifully rebuilt:
+- Preparing to bombard the Latin Quarter led to a left-bank panorama, and to beautifully rebuilding the hospital that had been torn down to allow bombarding the Latin Quarter.

 - The fountain that celebrates Socialism's defeat hovers over festivity: